grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 Note several things:

-1. I'm currently using a dummy name and added a TODO item to my list to correct it later, when I define the purpose of `DataDispatch`.
+1. I'm currently using a dummy name for the Statement and I added a TODO item to my list to correct it later, when I define the purpose and behaviors of `DataDispatch`.
-1. The `ApplyTo()` method takes an argument, but I didn't provide any.
+1. According to its signature, the `ApplyTo()` method takes an argument, but I didn't provide any in the Statement.
 For now, I don't want to think too hard, I just want to brain-dump everything I know.
-1. the `//THEN` section is empty for now.
-I will define it once I figure out what is the purpose of this class.
+1. the `//THEN` section is empty for now - it only contains a single assertion that will fail when the execution flow reaches it (this way I protect myself from mistakenly making the Statement true until I state my true expectations).
+I will define the `//THEN` section once I figure out what is the purpose that I want to give this class.
-1. If you remember the `Channel` interface from the last chapter, well, it doesn't exist yet.
-I will discover it later.
+1. If you remember the `Channel` interface from the last chapter, well, it doesn't exist yet and let's assume that in this continuum, I don't even know that I need it.
+I will "discover" it later.

-So I have my brain dump.
-What do I do?
+So I did my brain dump.
+What do I do now?
+I don't want to think too hard yet (time will come for that).
 First, I reach for the feedback to my compiler - maybe it can give me some hints on what I am missing?

-Currently, the compiler complains that I send the `ApplyTo` message without any argument.
+Currently, the compiler complains that I send the `ApplyTo` message without passing any argument.
 What's the name of the argument? `data`.
-Thus, let's pass some data.
-I don't want to decide what it is yet, so I will asume I have a variable called data and just write its name where the argument is expected:
+Hmm, so let's pass some data.
+I don't want to decide what it is yet, so I will act as if I had a variable called `data` and just write its name where the argument is expected:

 ```csharp
 [Fact] public void